jsm209/TownGame/TownGame/README.md

 of the town, they will do some amount of work.

 ### Reproduction vs. Working
-Each person by default will have a 50% chance to have a baby (simulating the fact that 2 people are needed to make a baby).
-This is reduced to 25% if the person has to work.
+Each person by default will have a 6% chance to have a baby (simulating the fact that 2 people are needed to make a baby).
+This is reduced to 3% if the person has to work.
 A person will opt to work by default if there is space for them to work.
 People who work will generate money for the player to use next turn.
 People who do not work will do nothing.

+*(refer to the appendix for the reasoning for this probability calculation)*

 ### Red People
 Red people will sap the town's control by some amount each turn if above a threshold of 5% of the normal people